Event Coordinators

 - Per HOA/Club guidelines, only club members can play in club events.
 Guests cannot be included.

-- Waitlisted individuals should not be rotated into play.
+- If waitlisted individuals show up to play, they should not be rotated into play.
 If they are available to take the place of a no show or late drop out, they can be asked to play.

 - To help manage the occurrences of "no show" players, an email can be sent to remind the player they were expected.
 Click here for the standard email message.
 Copy and paste the content into your email message.